sroates/sroates.github.io/README.md

 # Does Money Buy Happiness?

-## Analyzing the most influential factors in determining happiness.
+## Analyzing the Most Influential Factors in Determining Happiness

-Collaborators: Grace Koerner, Samuel Oates, Sudharma Bhat
+**Collaborators:** Grace Koerner, Samuel Oates, Sudharma Bhat

-# Introduction
-View the report here: (https://sroates.github.io/)

-The purpose of this tutorial is to walk you through the data science pipeline, using happiness...
-We will be investigating the various factors that contribute to happiness around the world, and trying to answer the long-asked question: can money buy happiness?
-It seems that those with money preech a low-income lifestyle, and those lacking money long for the material goods.
-We hope to analyze and interpret what affects happiness, specifically worldwide, the most...

-We will begin by procurring our data from different sources, mainly csv files and through data scraping, and cleaning that data.
-After we've prepared our data, we'll perform exploratory data analysis so we can observe the relationships between various factors and happiness.
-Finally, we will train different machine learning models to our data to gather valuable insights and to hopefully understand what contributes to happiness on a worldwide scale.

-Most of the data used in this project comes from The World Happiness Report, which is a collaborative effort involving Gallup, the Oxford Wellbeing Research Centre, the UN Sustainable Development Solutions Network, and the WHR Editorial Board.
-The report uses data from the Gallup World Poll to rank countries.
-During this poll they ask participants to rank different aspects of their lives from 0 to 10, with 0 being the absolute worst and 10 being the absolute best.
-The report highlights six variables influencing happiness: GDP per capita, social support, healthy life expectancy, freedom, generosity, and corruption.

-Happiness is more than just a simple feel-good emotion.
-It’s a strong force that has significant impacts on health and well-being - it's been proven to lead to better relationships, increase social connection and contribution to the lives of others, and contribute to healthier physical wellbeing.
-Happiness helps keep you alive!
-It (obviously) lowers levels of stress, anxiety, depression, and influences those around you in the same way.
-It cannot be 'stressed' enough how important being happy is!

-The goal of our project is to raise awareness to the differences in happiness levels across the world, and why exactly that is.
-This may help you, the reader, make decisions later on about your own life and how to increase your happiness - whether that be changing your profession all the way to moving across the country, that's up for your own interpretation.

-One final remark to note would be a constraint this project faces.
-COVID during 2022 had drastically different measures than all other years for most countries.
-Considering this year was two years deep into the pandemic, long enough for everyone to feel the effects of the sickness, quarantine, and other negative effects of experiencing a global pandemic, it has been exempted from our analysis today.

-World happiness report main page: https://worldhappiness.report/
+**View the full report:** [Report Link](https://sroates.github.io/)

+---

+### Project Overview

+This project explores the key factors that contribute to happiness on a global scale.
+By leveraging data from the **World Happiness Report** and performing a full data science pipeline—data collection, processing, exploratory analysis, and machine learning—we aim to address the long-debated question: _"Does money buy happiness?"_

+### Data Science Pipeline

+1. **Data Collection:**
+   Data was procured from various sources, including CSV files and web scraping using `BeautifulSoup` and `requests`.

+2. **Data Processing:**
+   We processed the data using `pandas` and `numpy`, cleaning and transforming it for analysis.

+3. **Exploratory Data Analysis & Visualization:**
+   Using `seaborn` and `matplotlib`, we explored the relationships between happiness and variables like GDP per capita, social support, and life expectancy.

+4. **Machine Learning & Analysis:**
+   We employed models such as `RandomForestRegressor` and `LinearRegression` to predict happiness scores based on different factors. `PCA` and `StandardScaler` were used for dimensionality reduction and normalization.
+The performance of these models was evaluated using metrics like `mean_squared_error`.

+### Data Sources

+The primary dataset is from the **World Happiness Report**, a collaborative project involving Gallup, the UN Sustainable Development Solutions Network, and other global institutions.
+It ranks countries based on variables such as:

+- GDP per capita
+- Social support
+- Healthy life expectancy
+- Freedom
+- Generosity
+- Perceptions of corruption

+### Key Insights

+Happiness is more than a subjective feeling—it has a profound impact on health, social connection, and well-being.
+Our analysis highlights significant factors influencing happiness globally, offering insights that may help individuals make life decisions to enhance their own happiness.

+> **Note:** Due to the global COVID-19 pandemic, data from 2022 has been excluded from the analysis as it drastically differs from other years.

+---

+### Libraries Used

+- **pandas**: Data manipulation and analysis
+- **numpy**: Numerical computations
+- **seaborn & matplotlib**: Data visualization
+- **BeautifulSoup & requests**: Web scraping
+- **sklearn (RandomForestRegressor, LinearRegression, PCA, StandardScaler)**: Machine learning models and data preprocessing

+### Conclusion

+By analyzing worldwide happiness data, we hope to provide valuable insights into what truly contributes to happiness.
+Our findings can help policymakers and individuals alike better understand the global happiness landscape.